DestinationsEurope

 Day 1

-Visit the BMW Museum
+Visit the BMW Welt

 It’s a nice experience, as you can see in my pictures below and I really recommend you to give it a try.
-(If the car models seem a bit outdated, it is because I actually took these photos several years ago!)

 It’s a museum / store, but I was one of the many people there who wouldn’t afford getting a BMW, so I had to go with watching only.